l3af-project/l3af-arch/dev_environment/README.md

   `hey -n 200 -c 20 http://localhost:18080`.
 This command should return quickly and result in successful HTTP responses (200 OK).
 This command should also return a latency distribution histogram that shows most traffic clustered near the top of the graph at very low latency.<p align="center"><img src="https://user-images.githubusercontent.com/106849610/179866166-597bef0d-2f5f-4ae7-89ee-1acdda5fd060.png" width="400" height="200"/></p>
-* Run `vagrant ssh`, this will log you into the virtual machine
+* Run `vagrant ssh l3af`, this will log you into the virtual machine
 * On the VM, go to `~/code/l3afd` and run `make install`
 * On the VM, go to `~/go/bin` and run `l3afd` as root:
   `sudo ./l3afd --config /vagrant/cfg/l3afd.cfg`